vidhyavijayantech/reatil-product-catalog-search/retail-product-catalog-search-frondend/README.md

 3. Display search results dynamically as the user types (consider throttling requests).
 4. Display the product details when click on any listed product

-Prerequisites
-1. Java 17 or later
-2. Maven 3.6 or later

 Setup Instructions

 1. Clone the Repository